 During a Board of Education work session on July 16, Cobb County School District announced that the start to the 2020-2021 school year will be virtual only.
 All students in grades K-12 will be remote and the start date remains Monday, August 17, 2020.
-Teachers will still start pre-planning July 27, though it is not yet clear if they will be in schools or virtual.
+Teachers began pre-planning in schools on July 27.

 Cobb school superintendent Chris Ragsdale said, “This decision has been weighing on me for a while.
 I know we need to get back to face-to-face instruction.
 That is why we tried to offer parents two options – in-person and virtual – to start the school year.
 Unfortunately, public health guidance does not make that possible.”